majkelx/teda/README.md

   * `H` - horizontal line at cursor Y
   * `V` - vertical line at cursor X
   * `D` - diagonal line (45°), `Shift+D` - diagonal (135°)
+  * Free hand line drawing with mouse
   * Shows profile statistics in status bar
 * **Real-time Statistics** in status bar for Linear profile, Radial area, and whole Image
+* Integrated file browser with directory tree and files list for quick navigation and opening
+* Pinnable FITS header cards
 * Scan mode: observes directory for changes and automatically opens new FITS
 * Integrated ipython console with direct access to data and application
 * **Quick Help** with keyboard shortcuts reference (press `?` button or F1)